spacemit-robotics/leisaac/docs/docs/docs/introduction.md

 - 🤖 We use the SO101 Follower robot (and other related robot) in IsaacLab and provide practical teleoperation methods.
 - 🔄 Ready-to-use scripts convert HDF5 data into the LeRobot dataset format.
 - 🧠 Simulation data is used to fine-tune [GR00T N1.5](https://github.com/NVIDIA/Isaac-GR00T) and deploy the policy on real hardware.
 And more policies will be supported.

+## News
+- [25/11/27] We now support more teleoperation devices, including the enhanced keyboard and gamepad.
+Refer to [the device guide](/resources/available_devices) for usage details.
+- [25/11/26] LeIsaac is now the official imitation-learning (IL) simulation playground integrated into LeRobot’s EnvHub.
+It provides fast, scalable Isaac-based environments designed for imitation learning, control, and policy evaluation.
+It is featured in LeRobot: [LeIsaac × LeRobot EnvHub](https://huggingface.co/docs/lerobot/en/envhub_leisaac)